ticky/ahkfiles/readme.md

 * iTunes metadata support (Incomplete at this stage)
 * Volume meter (showing the first 20% of the volume scale) compatible with Windows Vista and Windows 7.
 Disabled on Windows 8 in favour of Windows' new built-in volume meter
 * Relatively convenient Scroll Lock toggle for most key overrides (but not all hotkeys) so it doesn't interrupt anything
+* A handful of basic hotstrings (still playing with this for now)

 ## Requirements